ibm-cloud-docs/cis/glb-health-checks.md

 Enterprise plan users can configure alert policies to receive notifications when load balancer health checks fail.

-To create an alert:
+To create an alert policy:

-1. Go to Alerts and notifications.
+1. Fron the CIS console, go to **Account > Alerts**.
-1. Create a new alert policy.
+1. In the Alerting policies view, click **Create** to create an alert policy.
 1. Select the appropriate load balancer health metrics.
 1. Configure notification channels.